mentainha/m3o/README.md

 ## Quick Start

-Grab your API token from the dashboard and try out helloworld and export it
+Grab your API token from the dashboard and export it

 ```
 export M3O_API_TOKEN=xxxxxxx